 So when, later, this person indicated they wanted to "increase their contributions", thinking of this like a traditional RRSP structure, the FS Financial jackass of course agreed!
 So they took the amount that the "contribution" was to be increased, calculated how big of a loan would be required to increase interest payments that amount, and promptly got the loan approved and the investment purchased.

-It's a clever little twist of language designed to do one thing: confuse the investor into forgetting that what they were actually doing was just increasing their leveraged position, and their associated risk.
+It's a clever little twist of language designed to do one thing: confuse the investor into forgetting that what they were actually doing was just increasing their leveraged position, and their associated risk, while earning the financial services guy a fat commission for a big purchase.

 So when thinking about this stuff, always try to peel away the language and get down to the nuts and bolts of what's going on.
 What are you paying?
 What are your obligations?
 What can you do if you need to exit the deal?
 These are basic questions that a shady financial guy might not want to answer.
 So the job of the investor is to cut through the BS to get the answers they need.